 I have been nominated for the prestigious Clive Graham Writer of the Year Trophy at The Derby Awards, London, every year since 2008 and have twice been a Finalist, as well as securing a Special Commendation in 2010.
 I was also honoured to be named Person of the Year 2012 by the Libyan Horseracing Authority for services to the thoroughbred industry, an honour accepted by Her Majesty The Queen the following year!

-I live in Kildare with my husband, dog, retired racehorse, elderly bullock and our hens and ducks, and when I'm not at my local racecourses I'm usually to be found at punk festivals and gigs!
+My introduction to horseracing came through the horse Brigadier Gerard and soon after I found myself as a schoolgirl working Saturday mornings in Epsom for trainer and legendary former jockey, Scobie Breasley.
+I now live in Kildare with my husband, dog, retired racehorse, elderly bullock and our hens and ducks, and when I'm not at my local racecourses I'm usually to be found at punk festivals and gigs!

 The Writers And Artists Yearbook is a must.
 Study the listings, decide which publisher or publication your work is best suited to and follow their submission guideline to the letter.

 Not editing or checking for typos.
 If you applied to be a bus driver without being able to drive, you would not expect to get the job.
 Publishers and editors do not make allowances.
 If you cannot write and don’t present your work fit for publication, they will not read it.
 A standard rejection slip will arrive after a long period.
 Acceptances are by phone and within a week.